codesbyzhangpeng/spring-thymleaf-employee-db/README.md

 Development Process:

-1. Create a starter project with the dependencied: Web, Thymeleaf Devtools, mysql, JPA
+1. Create a starter project with the dependencies: Web, Thymeleaf Devtools, mysql, JPA

 2. Create an EmployeeController